actuator/cve/README.md

   - **Description**: The com.cutestudio.colordialer application through 2.1.8-2 for Android allows a remote attacker to initiate phone calls without user consent, because of improper export of the com.cutestudio.dialer.activities.DialerActivity component.
 A third-party application (without any permissions) can craft an intent targeting com.cutestudio.dialer.activities.DialerActivity via the android.intent.action.CALL action in conjunction with a tel: URI, thereby placing a phone call.

 ## Broken Access Control

+- **CVE-2025-68719**
+  - **Description**: KAYSUS KS-WR3600 routers with firmware 1.0.5.9.1 mishandle configuration management.
+Once any user is logged in and maintains an active session, an attacker can directly query the backup endpoint and download a full configuration archive.
+This archive contains sensitive files such as /etc/shadow, enabling credential recovery and potential full compromise of the device.

+- **CVE-2025-68717**
+  - **Description**: KAYSUS KS-WR3600 routers with firmware 1.0.5.9.1 allow authentication bypass during session validation.
+If any user is logged in, endpoints such as /cgi-bin/system-tool accept unauthenticated requests with empty or invalid session values.
+This design flaw lets attackers piggyback on another user's active session to retrieve sensitive configuration data or execute privileged actions without authentication.

 - **CVE-2025-43988**
   - **Description**: KuWFi 5G01-X55 FL2020_V0.0.12 devices expose an unauthenticated API endpoint (ajax_get.cgi), allowing remote attackers to retrieve sensitive configuration data, including admin credentials.